yodertv/Reminders/doc/README.md

 - DB depends on MongoLab and modulus for production and local mongodb for dev.

 #Backlog:
-- Move text input filed to end of list until end of list is obscured.
-Then dock in the footer as it does now.
-Should fix Bug(#42).
 - Display counts of uncompleted tasks from each list on Lists page
 - Capture creation datetime and store with task
 - Support scheduled tasks